mheap/nexmo-developer/_use_cases/en/asr-use-case-voice-bot.md

 ## Write your answer webhook

-When Nexmo receives an inbound call on your virtual number, it will make a request to your `/webhooks/answer` route.
-This route should accept an HTTP `GET` request and return a [Nexmo Call Control Object (NCCO)](/voice/voice-api/ncco-reference) that tells Nexmo how to handle the call.
+When Vonage receives an inbound call on your virtual number, it will make a request to your `/webhooks/answer` route.
+This route should accept an HTTP `GET` request and return a [Nexmo Call Control Object (NCCO)](/voice/voice-api/ncco-reference) that tells Vonage how to handle the call.

 Your NCCO should use the `talk` action to greet the caller, and the `input` action to start listening: